 April 1 onwards, the final price of a 1 crore house might increase to 1.03 crore since the ITC benefit on the payment of GST for raw materials would be 2 to 3 %.
 An addition of 5.15 lakh rupees due to the new 5 % GST will make a total of 1.08 crores.

 Thus, the buyer saves 4 % that means 4 lakh rupees on his purchase as per the GST rate cut.

 The smaller Metro cities such as Bengaluru have a greater number of homes priced below 45 lakh rupees in comparison to that in the big Metros of the country.
 In the smaller Metros where the cost of land is less than 1/3 rd of or same as that of the project cost, prices have to be increased by the developer for maintaining their margins.
 But locations like Mumbai with the substantially high land cost varying between 50 to 60 % of the project cost, will benefit from this GST cut without ITC.

 So, cheer up and make the most of the coming times by purchasing your dream home from the various apartments available for sale in Kolkata.
-Visit transventor.com to proceed step by step from the selection to the purchase of a property through our useful assistance.
+Visit transventor.in to proceed step by step from the selection to the purchase of a property through our useful assistance.